-These ferns listed in this category have been picked for one of our top selling states, Ohio.
-We want to make sure that our customers are getting a plant that is able to thrive well in their region and hope this makes that even easier.
+These ferns listed in this category have been picked for one of our top-selling states, Ohio.
+We want to make sure that our customers are getting a plant that can thrive well in their region and hopes this makes that even more accessible.

 Ferns are a great plant to use in those tricky areas that other plants tend not to grow.
-Most of them do tend to thrive best in shade.
-They are also more adaptable to different types of soil as long as the soil is well drained.
+Most of them do tend to thrive best in the shade.
+They are also more adaptable to different types of soil as long as the soil is well-drained.

 Currently, we offer 41 different types of ferns just for the state of Ohio.
-We hope that you are easily able to find the right fern plant for your gardening needs and look forward to your business with us.
+We hope that you can easily find the right fern plant for your gardening needs and look forward to your business with us.

 Perfect Native Ferns For Ohio